dsocolobsky/chp8/README.md

 How does it work?
 =================
-The code is intented to be self-explanatory, for more information about chip you can read:
+The code is intented to be self-explanatory, for more information about Chip-8 you can read:
 * [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)
 * [Cowgod's reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).